1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: It passes through Greenwich, London, and is the reference line for time.

-30. The Prime Meridian passes through:
+30. The Prime Meridian passes through_____________.

 A) Paris